sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 #### Integrating the SidecarT with MAC Address Filtering

-Should your network employ MAC address filtering, you must register the SidecarT board's MAC address with your router to grant it network access.
-You can find the MAC address listed within the `W. Wi-Fi Configuration` menu of the SidecarT board.
+Should your network employ MAC address filtering, you must register the Multi-device's MAC address with your router to grant it network access.
+You can find the MAC address listed within the `W. Wi-Fi Configuration` menu of the Multi-device.

 #### Steps to Add the SidecarT MAC Address to Your Router

-1. Access the `W. Wi-Fi Configuration` menu on your SidecarT board to locate its MAC address.
+1. Access the `W. Wi-Fi Configuration` menu on your Multi-device to locate its MAC address.
 2. Log into your router's administration interface.
 This typically involves entering the router's IP address in a web browser and signing in with your credentials.
 3. Navigate to the MAC address filtering section.
 The exact location of this setting can vary depending on your router's brand and firmware.
-4. Enter the SidecarT board's MAC address into the list of allowed devices.
+4. Enter the Multi-device's MAC address into the list of allowed devices.
 You may need to select an option to "Add" or "Allow" a new device.
 5. Save your changes and, if necessary, restart the router for the new settings to take effect.

-By ensuring the SidecarT board's MAC address is recognized and permitted by your network's filtering rules, you'll facilitate a smooth connection process, allowing the board to communicate effectively with other devices on the network.
+By ensuring the Multi-device's MAC address is recognized and permitted by your network's filtering rules, you'll facilitate a smooth connection process, allowing the board to communicate effectively with other devices on the network.

 ### Adjusting the File Download Timeout Setting

-The `DOWNLOAD_TIMEOUT_SEC` parameter on the SidecarT board plays a critical role in defining the time limit for file downloads over the Wi-Fi network.
+The `DOWNLOAD_TIMEOUT_SEC` parameter on the Multi-device plays a critical role in defining the time limit for file downloads over the Wi-Fi network.
 This setting is crucial for efficiently managing the retrieval of ROM and floppy images, ensuring that these resources are accessed in a timely manner.

 #### Understanding the Default Timeout Duration